Engin-Boot/capture-behavior-of-a-visit-counter-varnikagautam/needs-director.md

 When : A person enters the hospital on working day and holidays

-Then : Increment the no of entrries by 1, aggregate the total and display on the report for that day.
+Then : Increment the no of entries by 1, aggregate the total and display on the report for that day.
 Beds, seating arrangement, parking lot provided accordingly

 ### Scenario: Compute parking slots to reserve for visiting specialists

-Given : Specialist vists and is issued an entry card
+Given : Specialist visits and is issued an entry card

 When : 1 hour before the specialist visits the hospital